rfsyhb/nextlearn-dashboard/README.md

 - What dynamic rendering is and when to use it
 - Diff approaches to make dashboard dynamic
 - Simulate a slow data fetch

+## Chapter 9: Streaming
+- What streaming is and when you might use it
+- How to implement streaming with `loading.tsx` and Suspense
+- What loading skeletons are
+- What route groups are, and when you might use them
+- Where to place Suspense boundaries in your app